tianyong90/vue-markdown-loader/packages/vue-markdown-loader/README.md

 ![加载后的 html](./images/md-html-string.png)

-### use it alone
+### Use it alone

-`vue-markdown-loader` can parse markdown file and return an object whick contains hteml and frontmattter data of the file.
+`vue-markdown-loader` can parse markdown file and return an object which contains html and frontmattter data of the file.

 1. configuration

-add rule for .md file in webpack.config.js
+add rule for `.md` file in webpack.config.js

 ```js
 module: {